bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-For example, I can replace the onclick attribute with the on mouse over attribute and update my event handling function accordingly to read mouse over.
-I save my changes and wait for the app to recompile.
+<p>For example, I can replace the onclick attribute with the on mouse over
+attribute and update my event handling function accordingly to read mouse over.
+I save my changes and wait for the app to recompile.</p>

-This time, when I hover over the button, the words mouse over are showing in the console.
-This section (3), you've learned how to work with <b>event handling</b> JSX attributes and React.
+<p>This time, when I hover over the button, the words mouse over are
+showing in the console.
+This section (3), you've learned how to work with <b>event handling</b> JSX attributes and React.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 04 of module 2 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>04.
 Syntax for handlers</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Every time you click or tap a button, scroll down the page or cancel a boring notification, you're producing events in the browser.
+<p>Every time you click or tap a button, scroll down the page or cancel a
+boring notification, you're producing events in the browser.</p>

-As you learned earlier, in order for these events that have any effect, you need to use <b>event handlers</b> that will then execute an action.
+<p>As you learned earlier, in order for these events that have any effect,
+you need to use <b>event handlers</b> that will then execute an action.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w2-s04-a.
 (1xx) ~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->